awslabs/clickstream-analytics-on-aws/docs/en/architecture-details.md

   - specify the interval to update user dimension table
 - support use Athena to query the data in data lake

+#### Streaming module

+The streaming module provides real-time data processing, enrichment, and visualization.
+It supports the following features:

+- configure the streaming processing per application
+- support starting and stopping the streaming processing on demand

 #### Reporting module

 The reporting module creates a secure connection to the data warehouse and provisions the out-of-box dashboards in business intelligence Amazon QuickSight.